PostersSIGCSE TS 2024

 to obtain the 2-column format.

-Other requirements: Include space for authors’ e-mail addresses whenever possible on separate lines.
+Other requirements: Include space for authors’ e-mail addresses on separate lines.
 Even if multiple authors have the same affiliation, grouping authors’ names or e-mail addresses, or providing an ‘e-mail alias’ is not acceptable, e.g., {anon1,anon2,anon3}@university.edu

 or firstname.lastname@college.org